microsoft/Templates-for-Power-Platform/README.md

 ## Currently Offered Solutions

 ### SAP Procurement
 The SAP Procurement template allows you to extend your core procure-to-pay business processes enabled within SAP.
 The template contains the building blocks necessary to streamline all the SAP screens and attributes related to a core procure-to-pay process into one simple screen in Power Apps.
 Behind the scenes, Power Automate flows, the SAP ERP connector, and Microsoft Dataverse support process automation.
-All soluiton components are fully extensible so you can configure and customize to meet your business requirements, connect to additional line-of-business systems and workflows, and rapidly deploy.
+All solution components are fully extensible so you can configure and customize to meet your business requirements, connect to additional line-of-business systems and workflows, and rapidly deploy.

 ### Employee Kudos